Updated 03.07.2024

 • Immediate contact: child welfare services and the police (check when to contact the police)

-• Child welfare services/the police will inform the guardians
+• Child welfare services/the police will inform the guardians.

 Remember the possibility to consult!